 A few other ease-of-use attributes to note are that while the EX9240

 can cast wirelessly from an iPhone via the iProjection app, it cannot cast wirelessly from a Mac because the iProjection app is only available on tablets and iPhones.
-This also means you cannot wirelessly cast other apps outside of the iProjection app, but you can cast wirelessly from any Miracast enabled device.
+This also means you cannot wirelessly cast other apps outside the iProjection app, but you can cast wirelessly from any Miracast enabled device.

 Even though we found some room for improvement in regards to usability, we were still very impressed with the ability of the EX9240 to hold its own in an office setting.